-Clear the holes of all debris and/or standing water using the vacuum.
+Clear the hole of all debris and/or standing water using the vacuum.

 Ensure that the top is perfectly level.

-Insert a setting tool (B) into each hole, then hammer down.
+Insert a setting tool (B) into the threaded hole, then hammer down.

 If a proper setting tool is not available, an equivalent flat-end punch can be used.

-This will cause the internal expansion plug to set the concrete insert in place.
+This will cause the internal expansion plug to set the drop-in concrete insert in place.s

 Set the bike bollard over the holes